-Learning Objective Content Personal Study Activities 1.3 Take pressure distribution measurements 2.3 Determine the normal aerodynamic resultant 3.3 Determine the coefficient of pressure (CP) 4.3 Determine the coefficient of lift (CZ) 5.3 Determine the position of the center of pressure (c.p.)
+Learning Objective Content Personal Study Activities 1.3 Take pressure distribution measurements 2.3 Determine the normal aerodynamic resultant 3.3 Determine the coefficient of pressure (CP) 4.3 Determine the coefficient of lift (Cz) 5.3 Determine the position of the center of pressure (c.p.)
 6.3 Distinguish the reactions to the distribution of the pressures on a wing profile following changes on the angle of attack.
-7.3 Distinguish the reactions made to the distribution of the pressures on a wing profile following changes on the pressures on a wing profile following changes on the pressures on a wing profile following changes on the pressures on a wing profile following changes on the position of flaps (and slats) Aerolab 12 D Wind Tunnel, NACA 0012 wing, flight controls, manometers Hampden 8X8 Wind Tunnel, NACA 0020 wing, flight controls, manometers Review Course Notes 280-265 Course Notes Readings and exercises as assigned by the instructor(s) 8.3 Distinguish reactions to the characteristic curves of a wing due to changes in aspect ratio.
-Göttingen 30X30 Wind Tunnel, NACA 0012, 2412 wing, Wing with aspect ratio (1,2,3,4,6,00).
-Lift and drag Dynamic pressure, speed Lift and drag coefficient Formula: T = 1⁄2ρVSCX Formula: P = 1⁄2ρVSCZ Stall angle Review Course Notes 280-265 Course Notes Readings and exercises as assigned by the instructor(s) - Finess 9.3 Distinguish reactions to the characteristic curves of a wing due to changes in the plan shape, of the relative thickness and relative camber.
-Reynolds number Göttingen 30X30 Wind Tunnel, NACA 0012, 2412 wings Aircraft models and wing profiles NACA 0012, 2412.
-Wings plan shapes: rectangular, trapezoidal, rectangular sweep, trapezoidal sweep, delta, elliptical Same content as # 8.3 Review Course Notes 280-265 Course Notes Readings and exercises as assigned by the instructor(s) 10.3Distinguish the reactions made to the characteristic curves of a wing following the use of flaps (and slats) Göttingen 30X30 wind tunnel, Aircraft models and wings with profiles NACA 0012, 2412.
-Rectangular wing plan shape.
-Same content as # 8.3 Review Course Notes 280-265 Course Notes Readings and exercises as assigned by the instructor(s) 11.3Calculate lift and drag.
-12.3Measure lift and drag Lift and drag Dynamic pressure Lift and drag coefficients Formula : P=/2ρVSCZ Formula: T =/2ρVSCX CZ/CX ratio Reynolds Number Review Course Notes 280-265 Course Notes Readings and exercises as assigned by the instructor(s)
+7.3 Distinguish the reactions made to the distribution of the pressures on a wing profile following changes on the position of flaps (and slats) Aerolab 12 D Wind Tunnel, NACA 0012 wing, flight controls, manometers Hampden 8X8 Wind Tunnel, NACA 0020 wing, flight controls, manometers Review Course Notes 280-265 Course Notes Readings and exercises as assigned by the instructor(s) 8.3 Distinguish reactions to the characteristic curves of a wing due to changes in aspect ratio. - Göttingen 30X30 Wind Tunnel, - NACA 0012, 2412 wing, - Wing with aspect ratio (1,2,3,4,6, oo) Lift and drag - Dynamic pressure, speed - Lift and drag coefficient - Formula: T = 1⁄2ρV2SC X - Formula: P = 1⁄2ρV2SC Z - Stall angle - Fineness Review Course Notes 280-265 Course Notes Readings and exercises as assigned by the instructor(s) 9.3 Distinguish reactions to the characteristic curves of a wing due to changes in the plan shape, of the relative thickness and relative camber. - Reynolds number - Göttingen 30X30 Wind Tunnel, NACA 0012, 2412 wings - Aircraft models and wing profiles NACA 0012, 2412 Wings plan shapes: rectangular, trapezoidal, rectangular sweep, trapezoidal sweep, delta, elliptical - Same content as # 8.3 Review Course Notes 280-265 Course Notes Readings and exercises as assigned by the instructor(s) 10.3 Distinguish the reactions made to the characteristic curves of a wing following the use of flaps (and slats) - Göttingen 30X30 wind tunnel, - Aircraft models and wings with profiles NACA 0012, 2412 Rectangular wing plan shape Same content as # 8.3 Review Course Notes 280-265 Course Notes Readings and exercises as assigned by the instructor(s) 11.3Calculate lift and drag.
+12.3Measure lift and drag - Lift and drag - Dynamic pressure - Lift and drag coefficients - Formula: P = 1⁄2ρV2SC Z - Formula: T =1⁄2ρV2SC X - C Z /C X ratio - Reynolds Number Review Course Notes 280-265 Course Notes Readings and exercises as assigned by the instructor(s)